-Denver’s wide variety of neighborhoods contribute to the mile-high city’s rich culture.
-Each has its own personality, befitting the wide variety of people who call this place home.
-From sleepy, shaded streets to bustling urban centers, Denver has a neighborhood for every preference.
-To get a better feel for the centennial city, check out of neighborhood guide below!
+Denver’s wide variety of neighborhoods contribute to the Mile-High City’s rich culture.
+Each has its own personality, befitting the diverse people who call this place home.
+From sleepy, shaded streets to bustling urban centers, Denver offers a neighborhood for every preference.
+To get a better feel for the Centennial City, check out our Denver neighborhood guide below.

 Capitol Hill (Cap Hill)